networktester7/android-app/readme.md

 1. Login screen authenticates with main app.
 2. Users are able to view the database and inventory quantities.
 3. Users can add quantites of items.
 4. Users can subtract items from the inventory.
+5. Users may access specific hospital inventories within the region.

 ## Design (wireframes)